theSafdarAwan/find-extender.nvim/README.md

 ## ✨ Features

-- adds capability to add more characters to finding command's.
+- adds capability to find `2` characters rather then `1`.
 - yank/delete/change(y/d/c) text same as finding.
-- Highlight the yanked area(see :h vim.highlight.range()).
+- highlight the yanked area.
-- timeout to find pattern before the `chars_length` variable lenght has completed.
-- provide number like `2` before key to go to second position for the pattern.
-  This is universal for y/d/c or t/T/f/F commands.
+- count is also accepted.
+- highlight the matches, like [leap.nvim](https://github.com/ggandor/leap.nvim).

 ## 🚀 Usage